HOME SEARCH ALL TOPICS

 Mixed farming and what it entailed

 Farming was almost entirely 'mixed' in that, unlike in more recent times, there was no single speciality such as, for example, just dairy farming or just pig farming.
-Most farms usually had a small herd of cows, a bull, a few pigs, chickens and crops.
+Most farms usually had a small herd of cows, a bull, a flock of sheep, a few pigs, chickens and some crops.

 The sheep